jyane/twofingers-gesture/README.md

 # twofingers-gesture
-twofingers-gesture enables gestures with 2 fingers on Linux (X11, gnome).
+twofingers-gesture enables mouse / touchpad gestures with 2 fingers on Linux (X11, gnome).

 ## Background and Idea
-libinput doesn't support 2 fingers gestures so users can't go forward/backward browser histroy, etc ... with 2 fingers swipe.
+Unfortunately, libinput doesn't support 2 fingers gestures so users can't go forward/backward browser histroy, etc ... with 2 fingers swipe.
-However, other major OSs, Windows and Mac are supporting this feature, even ChromeOS does.
+However, other major OSs, Windows and Mac are supporting this feature even ChromeOS does.

 Even libinput doesn't support 2 fingers swipe, `libinput debug-events` exposes 2 fingers actions with details like this:
 ```